tangshuang/nautil/docs/component/two-way-binding.md

 This function has two parameters:

 - value: the value to use
-- reflect: optional, function to be called when the child component change the two-way-binding prop
+- update: optional, function to be called when the child component change the two-way-binding prop

 In some cases, you do not know whether a passed prop is a two-way-prop, you can use it: